mvh-solutions/pithekos-docs/source/getting_started/interacting.rst

 This is the shortest possible Proskomma query, and returns the unique id of the Proskomma instance.
-(While short, this query is not that useful, except for 'hello world' testing, and for checking that Proskomma has not been overwritten unintentionally.)
+(While short, this query is not that useful, except for 'hello world' testing, and for checking that the Proskomma instance has not been overwritten unintentionally.)

 .. toctree::
    :maxdepth: 5